ethanpil/npp-randomizelines/README.md

+#RandomizeLines.py for Notepad++
-RandomizeLines.py for Notepad++ Python Scripting plugin https://github.com/ethanpil/npp-randomizelines
+Requires Python Scripting plugin https://github.com/ethanpil/npp-randomizelines

 A Notepad++ Python Scriping Plugin to randomize lines in the editor